Eliphaz: Third Discourse

 40:8 Wilt thou also disannul my judgment? wilt thou condemn me, that thou mayest be righteous?
 40:9 Hast thou an arm like God? or canst thou thunder with a voice like him?

-Job cannot extricate himself out of his affliction, to raise himself up in glory; why then does he presume to justify himself against God?
+Job cannot extricate himself out of his affliction, to raise himself up from the grave in glory; why then does he presume to justify himself against God?

 40:10 Deck thyself now with majesty and excellency; and array thyself with glory and beauty.